NCAA Tournament by Seed

 #2 No. 2 seeds haven’t fared nearly as well as the No. 1 seeds.
 They have reached the title game a total of 13 times since 1985 and took home the championship just five times.
 The last No. 2 winner of the tournament was Villanova in 2016.

-#3 Since 1985, No. 3 seeds have had ten title game appearances, going 4-6 in those contests.
+#3 Since 1985, No. 3 seeds have had eleven title game appearances, going 4-7 in those contests.
 Texas Tech was the last to appear (lost to Virginia in 2019), while Connecticut was the most recent to win the title as a No. 3 seed in 2011.

-#5 If your favorite team is listed as a No. 5 seed they do not have much history of success either.
-The farthest a No. 5 seed has gone in the NCAA Tournament is the runner-up position, and it has happened three times (2000 – Florida, 2002 – Indiana, 2010 – Butler).
+#5 If your favorite team is listed as a No. 5 seed, they do not have much history of success either.
+The farthest a No. 5 seed has gone in the NCAA Tournament is the runner-up position, and it has happened four times (2000 – Florida, 2002 – Indiana, 2010 – Butler, 2023 – San Diego State).

 #6 Since the tourney expanded in 1985, just two No. 6 seeds have made the championship round.
 The Kansas Jayhawks won in 1988, while the Michigan Wolverines lost the title game in 1992.